simonhamp/tableplus-phpserializer/README.md

 2. Open a table.
 3. Right-click on a cell.
 4. Click `PHP Deserialize` in the menu.
-5. Paste the JSON result into the SQL Editor/your favorite text editor/IDE.
+5. Paste the JSON result into your editor of choice.

 # License

 PHP Serializer is released under the MIT license.
-See [LICENSE](https://github.com/simonhamp/TablePlus-PHPDeserializer/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/simonhamp/TablePlus-PHPSerializer/blob/master/LICENSE) for details.